 When asked what it means to him, in the context of Hip Hop history and culture, to be a painter and storyteller, Dan talked straight: “Like the artists and storytellers in Hip Hop culture before me, I feel it’s my duty to inspire the future artists and storytellers.
 I never thought I would be part of Hip Hop except as a fan or even a painter or storyteller.
 Yet here I am.
 I’m honored to use my creativity as a personal outlet of expression, and as a gift I’m able share with the world.”

 And share he has with two paintings – “Hardcore BoomBox” and “My Radio (L.L.
-Cool J)” – he has given to the Universal Hip Hop Museum.
+Cool J)” – he has given to The Hip Hop Museum.
 Like much of Dan’s artist journey, it was Hip Hop that brought him to the museum’s community.

 These paintings were created for a group show, “The Boombox,” curated and presented in Brooklyn by known curator Richard Beavers.
 The show honored Hip Hop icon “Uncle” Ralph McDaniels, and one of Dan’s artworks was gifted to Uncle Ralph.
 The boombox was a significant part of Hip Hop in the 80s; evidence of this can be seen forever in Do The Right Thing, in the scenes where Radio Raheem (RIP, Bill Nunn) plays only “Fight The Power“ by Public Enemy on his enormous boombox.
 Bonus note: the sign on which “Hardcore BoomBox” was painted on the sign from the street where Dan grew up in Denver.